 Updated November 2019 ⚙️ Assembling a traditional servo system necessitates the wiring together of a separate motor, encoder, amplifier, and controller.
 In contrast, integrated motors are sometimes classified as plug-and-play motion components — as they can usually be setup out of the box with less engineering effort.
 The basic idea is easy to understand:

-The basic idea is easy to understand.
-An integrated motor-drive system combines a motor and a drive (at the very least) but can also include other components such as controllers or encoders.
+Integrated motor-drive systems combine a motor and a drive at the very least … and some integrated-motor variations also include other components such as controllers and encoders.

 Note that sometimes these integrated motion subsystems are simply called drives.
 Read about how these differ from servo drives here.

 The blurring between mechanical and electrical engineering disciplines has continued unabated.
 This has spurred mechatronic designs that incorporate mechanical, electrical, and electronic elements in tightly integrated builds.
 Nowhere is mechatronic design more common than in the field of motion control …

 … and here, the electric motor (and its core function of converting electromagnetic force into mechanical force) lends itself particularly well to mechatronic design in the form of integrated motors.

 Recall that traditional motion designs have separate systems for managing current into the motor and logic signals.
 Usually commands based on feedback data (for prompting appropriate adjustments to drive current fed to the motor) comes from the calculations of a standalone PLC or other controller.

 In contrast, the mechatronic nature of integrated motors means that usually such feedback-based current adjustments are made by electronics built right into the motor drive — which is in turn mounted directly onto the motor within the same monolithic housing.
 Besides other physical benefits, such controls can often deliver particularly tight control over motor torque and speed and mechanical components and attached loads on the axis.

 • Linear-motion axes for large-scale 3D printing machines